- January 10, 2024

 This course covers transcription of legal documents from audio files into a final product intended to be reviewed by a lawyer.
 Learners also have an opportunity to expand legal vocabulary and reinforce proofreading skills and techniques while transcribing authentic case files.

-This course introduces the theory and practice of debt collection.
-The focus of the course is on the tasks and documentation completed in a law office when working on an unsecured credit file, secured credit file, foreclosure matter and landlord collection file.
+This course introduces the legal assistant's role in the theory and practice of debt collection.
+The focus of the course is on the tasks and documents required for secured and unsecured debt, foreclosure, and lease collection.